About the Solidarity Apothecary // About Nicole

 As a massive and unashamed plant geek, my main field has been agroecology and food autonomy.
 I started Empty Cages Design in 2011 to offer design consultancy services and community education in liberatory forms of land use, including teaching an annual Vegan Permaculture Design Course.
 In 2013, I co-founded Feed Avalon, a workers cooperative that works for socially-just and ecologically sound food production in Glastonbury, Street and surrounding villages.
 We have community gardens, a kitchen, mushroom farm and all sorts of projects!
 I complimented this grassroots work with studying for a Diploma in Applied Permaculture Design, as well as a BSc Integrative Ecosocial Design and MSc Applied Agroecology with Gaia University.
 I was incredibly grateful to access financial support and a work-trade to complete these programs.

 In my polyamorous love affair with plants is my absolute crush on soils.
 I am currently studying soil biology with Dr Elaine Ingham and help to organise SoilHack, a grassroots knowledge sharing network focused on soil.
-Excitedly, this year I am currently writing a book on anarchist agroecology.

 As a queer, working-class femme, the herbal community hasn’t always felt like ‘my place’.
 It’s political neutrality while the world is burning breaks my heart.
 Its failure to see how intersecting systemic factors such as race, class, gender and sexuality affect health is infuriating.
 The desire for state assimilation and wealth accumulation resulting in herbalism being out-of-reach to nearly everyone feels like a massive betrayal to the role of plant medicine throughout history.
-Thankfully there are some rebels out there committed to growing a different future for plant medicines.
+Thankfully there are some folks out there committed to growing a different future for plant medicines.

 I believe that everyone can be a herbalist and that herbalism is the people’s medicine.
 I believe plant medicines can be a powerful tool of solidarity and can aid struggles to destroy capitalism, decolonise, end racism and patriarchy, and free people and plants.